DigiBP/digibp-dom/README.md

 ![getjob_response_3rdstep](https://user-images.githubusercontent.com/36928393/41066408-ff5acf28-69e1-11e8-9556-6e8f017abcb5.PNG)

 #### - Post job (Post)
-In this service integration step, the HR assistant posts the job ad to Facebook.
-(MORE DETAIL HERE ON HOW THIS IS ACCOMPLISHED PLEASE)
+In this service integration step, the HR assistant posts the job description to Facebook.
+The information for the post is provided by the given forms which have been filled with the service task “get job description”.
+The post is done into a page on Facebook and not in a company profile which would have been the correct way in order to get applicants, but Facebook does not allow to create fake-accounts.
+Therefore the Facebook page “Digibp HR recruitment” is used.

+FACEBOOK PAGE

+Following figures show the Integromat services which result into the Facebook post.

 ###### Post to Facebook overview
 ![posttofb_overview](https://user-images.githubusercontent.com/36928393/41066352-d87632c6-69e1-11e8-89de-01a2a9743585.PNG)